OBOFoundry/purl.obolibrary.org/README.md

 The order of the migrated entries is: `exact` first (*should* be in the order they were created), followed by `prefix` entries from longest `prefix` to shortest.
 This order avoids nasty conflicts and has been tested to preserve the OCLC behaviour.

+You can run migration for a single ontology, or all the ontologies in `ONTOLOG_IDS`.

+    make migrate-obi
+    make migrate

+The tool will refuse to overwrite existing YAML configuration files.

 ## Development and Testing